Hawaii hotspot: Volcanic characteristics

 Hawaiian volcanoes are characterized by frequent rift eruptions, their large size (thousands of cubic kilometers in volume), and their rough, decentralized shape.
 Rift zones are a prominent feature on these volcanoes, and account for their seemingly random volcanic structure.
 The tallest mountain in the Hawaii chain, Mauna Kea, rises 4205 m above mean sea level.
 Measured from its base on the seafloor, it is the world's tallest mountain, at 10203 m; Mount Everest rises 8848 m above sea level.
 Hawaii is surrounded by a myriad of seamounts; however, they were found to be unconnected to the hotspot and its volcanism.
-Kīlauea has erupted continuously since 1983 through Puʻu ʻŌʻō, a minor volcanic cone, which has become an attraction for volcanologists and tourists alike.
+Kīlauea erupted continuously from 1983 to 2018 through Puʻu ʻŌʻō, a minor volcanic cone, which has become an attraction for volcanologists and tourists alike.

 Landslides

 The Hawaiian islands are carpeted by a large number of landslides sourced from volcanic collapse.
 Bathymetric mapping has revealed at least 70 large landslides on the island flanks over 20 km in length, and the longest are 200 km long and over 5000 km3 in volume.
-These debris flows can be sorted into two broad categories: slumps, mass movement over slopes which slowly flatten their originators, and more catastrophic debris avalanches, which fragment volcanic slopes and scatter volcanic debris past their slopes.
+These debris flows can be sorted into two broad categories: slumps, mass movement over slopes which slowly flatten their originators, and more catastrophic debris avalanches, associated with flank and sector collapse, which fragment volcanic slopes and scatter volcanic debris past their slopes.
 These slides have caused massive tsunamis and earthquakes, fractured volcanic massifs, and scattered debris hundreds of miles away from their source.
-Active slumping is currently taking place on the south flank of the Big Island, where the Hilina Slump comprises a mobile portion of the island’s mass south of Kīlauea.
+Active slumping is currently taking place on the south flank of the Big Island, where the Hilina Slump comprises a mobile portion of the island's mass south of Kīlauea.

 Slumps tend to be deeply rooted in their originators, moving rock up to 10 km deep inside the volcano.
 Forced forward by the mass of newly ejected volcanic material, slumps may creep forward slowly, or surge forward in spasms that have caused the largest of Hawaii's historical earthquakes, in 1868 and 1975.
 Debris avalanches, meanwhile, are thinner and longer, and are defined by volcanic amphitheaters at their head and hummocky terrain at their base.
 Rapidly moving avalanches carried 10 km blocks tens of kilometers away, disturbing the local water column and causing a tsunami.
 Evidence of these events exists in the form of marine deposits high on the slopes of many Hawaiian volcanoes, and has marred the slopes of several Emperor seamounts, such as Daikakuji Guyot and Detroit Seamount.